 Summer is coming and with it, the end of homework and projects and after-school programs.
 Hooray!
 But it also means that you and your family will probably have less of a set routine.
-While your kids might be okay with this plan, having a great routine in place for your kids during the summer will make it easier to plan other activities and (hopefully) ease into the routine of school more easily when fall comes around.
+Your kids might be okay with this plan.
+However, having a daily schedule for kids in place during the summer will make it easier to plan other activities and (hopefully) ease into the routine of school more easily when fall comes around.

 Be clear about and set expectations

 One of the best things you can do as the school year comes to a close is sit down with your kids and talk about your plans for the summer.
 This might include the obvious events, like vacations, summer camps, swimming lessons and holiday activities.
 But don’t forget to also talk about what the everyday expectations are in regards to chores, screen time and service, for example.
 This may take a little bit of planning on your part, especially if you don’t already have a system in place, but by telling your kids what is expected of them, it will help each day go by a little more smoothly.

 For the last few years, my family and I have made a bucket list of things we want to do during the summer.
 Some of them are event specific, like parades or vacations, while others are at-home or local activities that can be done any day, like a lemonade stand or playing in the sprinklers.
 I’ve found that having a list of items I can pull from each day helps keep my kids busy and creates memories.